glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 should be written to be highly defensive, and anything unexpected and not explicitly covered in the spec should immediately result in an error.
 All errors should have detailed messaging explaining what went wrong.

+## Output Sorting

+The cgpLeftovers values are to be sorted in the output so that the keys appear in numerical order, and the solar farms in the output are sorted so that they appear in numerical order of their 'weeksAlive' value.